Sexual Health Abstract Guidelines

 Abstract presenters will be required to fund their own attendance at the conference and should not submit an abstract if this is not possible.

-All presenters (including posters) will be required to register for the conference by Friday 20 October 2017.
+Notification of status will come in early August 2017.
+All presenters (including posters) will be required to register for the conference by Sunday 3 September 2017.
 It will be assumed that any presenter not registered by this date has withdrawn from the program and their abstract will be removed from the handbook.